 “My dad and Crafton always did a really good job of making me and [other] kids feel that what [we] had to say was important,” says Dunkerley. “…they were also able to instill some great qualities in us as we traveled and as we competed along the road.”

 We want Ag teachers to know that PIERCE is pulling for them as they’re pulling for their kids—kids who will grow up to be leaders and change-makers in their communities.
 Kids like Ashley Dunkerley.

 “I was so lucky to be raised by an Ag teacher,” says Dunkerley.
 “I have a very close relationship with my dad, and I think a lot of that derived from him not only being my dad, but my Ag teacher…I really do give credit to the FFA program and getting involved in it.
 Luckily, I’m able to give back the way that I am today.”

-Watch this video to learn more about Ag teachers and how they’re “Pulling For You” in their schools and in their students.
+Visit My Texas FFA to learn more about Ag teachers and how they’re "Pulling For You" in their schools and in their students.